 Do you like our different faces?
 My daughter wanted them to look different.

-Making Easter Bunny cinnamon rolls is that simple!
+Making this Easter dish is simple and fun!
 It’s sure to put a smile on your children’s face.

 What special Easter breakfast traditions does your family have?
 Do you love making food art with common food items?